 For an overview of CNQ on AWS, its prerequisites, and limits, see How Cloud Native Qumulo Works.

-file (the version in the file name corresponds to the provisioning scripts, not the version of Qumulo Core) contains comprehensive CloudFormation templates that let you deploy S3 buckets and then create a CNQ cluster with 4 to 24 instances that adhere to the AWS Well-Architected Framework and have fully elastic compute and capacity.
+file (the version in the file name corresponds to the provisioning scripts, not the version of Qumulo Core) contains comprehensive CloudFormation templates that let you deploy S3 buckets and then create a CNQ cluster with 1 or 3–24 instances that adhere to the AWS Well-Architected Framework and have fully elastic compute and capacity.

 Prerequisites